The examples here are Smelt, which I recommend, and Salay Salay which

 375°F/190°C as you can.
 Keep it well below smoking temperature at

-doesn't drop too far or you'll end up with heavy, oily fish with a steamed
+temperature doesn't drop too far or you'll end up with heavy, oily fish

-flavor.
-Small batches finish faster so it won't take all that much more
+with a steamed flavor.
+Small batches finish faster so it won't take

 - Coating Fish: While I fry some fish naked, most fish I

-batter, sometimes much too heavy a batter.
-We're not frying dumplings here,
+with batter, sometimes much too heavy a batter.
+We're not frying

-dry the oil into varnish which becomes more difficult to remove with each
+will dry the oil into varnish which becomes more difficult to remove

 - Re-using Oil: Oil degrades with use, different oils at greatly

-and should not be reused while Olive is relatively durable.
-See the "Oxi"
+rapidly and should never be reused, while Olive is relatively durable.

-overheated can be used again within a reasonable time.
-Heat it long enough
+been overheated can be used again within a reasonable time.
+Heat it long

-it no longer "pops", indicating all water has been evaporated, then Filter it
+enough it no longer "pops", indicating all water has been evaporated,

-still quite hot through one layer of plain (not printed) paper towel and
+then Filter it still quite hot through one layer of plain (not printed)

-store in a tightly capped jar.
-Don't use oil used for fish to fry other
+paper towel.
+Store in a tightly capped jar.
+Don't use oil used for fish

-of just about anything is the Indian kadhai, similar to a wok but with
+quantities of just about anything is the Indian kadhai, similar to a

 - Basket Fryer: The Western basket fryer is an efficient and